Employee Misconduct Policy

 Misconduct includes, but is not limited to:

-- Unacceptable behaviour towards managers/supervisors/employees/clients/customers of the Company;
+- Unacceptable behavior towards managers/supervisors/employees/clients/customers of the Company;

-- Inappropriate or dishonest behaviour in the workplace;
+- Inappropriate or dishonest behavior in the workplace;

 - Any instances of harassment and/or bullying;

-- Failure to follow lawful and reasonable direction from the Company or an authorised representative of the Company.
+- Failure to follow lawful and reasonable direction from the Company or an authorized representative of the Company.

-The Company may informally counsel an employee in order to assist the employee to better understand workplace practices, the required level of conduct and/or performance or any other matter the Company feels it appropriate to raise with the employee for their development.
-If the employee continues to engage in the conduct and/or poor performance which has been subject of informal counselling, the employee may be subject to any of the disciplinary procedures set out below up to and including termination of employment.
+The Company may informally counsel an employee in order to assist the employee to better understand workplace practices, the required level of conduct and/or performance, or any other matter the Company feels it appropriate to raise with the employee for their development.
+If the employee continues to engage in the conduct and/or poor performance which has been subjected to informal counseling, the employee may be subject to any of the disciplinary procedures set out below up to and including termination of employment.

 FORMAL DISCIPLINARY PROCESS

-If the employee’s performance or conduct does not improve following informal counselling, the Company may decide to commence a formal disciplinary process.
-This process may also be followed without prior informal counselling, where the seriousness of the performance or conduct issues mean it is appropriate to move straight to this stage.
+If the employee’s performance or conduct does not improve following informal counseling, the Company may decide to commence a formal disciplinary process.
+This process may also be followed without prior informal counseling, where the seriousness of the performance or conduct issues mean it is appropriate to move straight to this stage.